Black-billed magpie: Relationship with humans

+Black-billed magpies feature in stories told by various Indigenous tribes from the Great Plains.
+One story, sometimes known as "The Great Race", features a magpie working with humans in a race against the bison to determine who would be hunter and who would be prey.
+The race was narrowly won by the magpie, who had clung to the back of the bison until near the end, making humans the hunters and bison the hunted.

 When Lewis and Clark first encountered black-billed magpies in 1804 in South Dakota, they reported the birds as being very bold, entering tents and taking food from the hand.
-Magpies formerly followed American bison herds (from which they gleaned ticks and insects), as well as the bands of Plains Indians that hunted the bison so they could scavenge carcasses.
+Magpies formerly followed American bison herds, from which they would glean ticks and other insects, as well as the Indigenous tribes that hunted the bison so they could scavenge carcasses.
 When the bison herds were devastated in the 1870s, magpies switched to cattle, and by the 1960s, they had also moved into the emerging towns and cities of the West.
 Today, black-billed magpies remain relatively tame in areas where they are not hunted.
 However, they become very wary in areas where they are often shot at or disturbed.
-During the first half of the 20th century, black-billed magpies were considered detrimental to game-bird populations (due to them sometimes stealing bird eggs) and domestic stock (pecking at sores on cattle), and were systematically trapped or shot.
+Black-billed magpies were thought to be harmful to the population of game birds (due to them sometimes stealing bird eggs) and domestic stock (pecking at sores on cattle), and were systematically trapped or shot during the first half of the 20th century.
 Bounties of one cent per egg or two cents per head were offered in many states.
-In Idaho, the death toll eventually amounted to an estimated 150,000.
-In 1933, 1,033 magpies were shot in Washington's Okanogan valley by two teams of bounty hunters.
-Many magpies also died from eating poison set out for coyotes and other predators.
+In 1933, bounty hunters in the Okanogan valley in Washington shot 1,033 magpies.
+Magpies also died as a result of eating poison set out for predators.

-If regularly disturbed at the nest, magpie pairs will eventually either move the eggs or abandon the clutch altogether, but in the first instance they will defend the nest aggressively.
-Biologists who have climbed nest trees to measure magpie eggs have reported that the parents recognized them personally on subsequent days and started to mob them, overlooking other people in the vicinity.

-Many suburban songbird lovers dislike magpies because of their reputation for stealing eggs, but studies have shown that eggs make up only a small proportion of what magpies feed on during the reproductive season, and that songbird populations do not fare worse in the presence of magpies.
+Black-billed magpies are considered a pest by some because of their reputation for stealing smaller songbird eggs.
+Studies have shown, however, that eggs make up only a small proportion of what magpies feed on during the reproductive season, and that other songbird populations do not fare worse in the presence of magpies.

 A common misconception about magpies in general is that they like to steal bright or shiny things.
-This reputation belongs to the Eurasian magpie (Pica pica) rather than the black-billed magpie, and at any rate an experiment conducted at Exeter University has shown that the reputation is undeserved: Eurasian magpies displayed caution around shiny objects rather than being attracted to them.
+This reputation belongs to the Eurasian magpie (Pica pica) rather than the black-billed magpie, and at any rate an experiment conducted at Exeter University has shown that the reputation is undeserved.
+Eurasian magpies displayed caution around shiny objects rather than being attracted to them.